Weave Code

 beyondcode/laravel-query-detector

-Detect N+1 database queries in Laravel during development.
-Monitors queries in real time and alerts you when repeated queries indicate missing eager loading, helping you optimize performance and reduce unnecessary database calls.
+Detect N+1 query issues in Laravel during development.
+Monitors database queries in real time and alerts you when repeated queries suggest missing eager loading, helping you optimize performance and reduce unnecessary database calls.

 View on GitHub